 Joint Modeling of Longitudinal Data and Time-to-Event (Survival) Data

 Researchers are interested in two primary responses in the analysis of longitudinal data: longitudinal process response and time-to-event response.
 It is challenging to model these two responses jointly due to the censoring of the time-to-event response.
-Methodology Center researchers have developed new statistical procedures for joint modeling and applied them to empirical analyses in Das et al. (2013) and Shiyko et al. (in press).
+Methodology Center researchers have developed new statistical procedures for joint modeling and applied them to empirical analyses in Das et al. (2013) and Shiyko et al. (2014).

 Time-Varying Effect Models (TVEM)